DataIntellSystLab/ALCS-k/README.md

 # ALCS-k
-An efficient two-stage algorithm for enumerating all longest common substrings of minimum k length between genome pairs
+An efficient two-stage algorithm for enumerating all longest common substrings of minimum k length (ALCS-k) between genome pairs

 # Usage of the C++ code